blocks_image

 Document examiners use a wide range of magnification equipment.
 Handheld magnifiers enlarge the material from 2 to 10 times (magnification powers of 2x to 10x) and may have lighting abilities as well to brighten the field of view.
 To see details more closely, there are many types of microscopes.
 A binocular, or stereo, microscope is comfortable to use because, as the name implies, there are 2 eyepieces and the viewer focuses with both eyes.
 In addition, a microscope can have a third viewing tube which allows a still or video camera to be attached for "through the microscope" photography or videography.
 Digital microscopes combine optics for magnification with digital capture technology to allow the user to view the magnified image on the monitor instead of or in addition to viewing it through the microscope eyepieces.
 Specialty microscopes, such as a document comparison microscope, preform additional specific tasks.

 It might seem that the more powerful the microscope in terms of magnification, the better, but for the task of handwriting examination, this is not the case.
 Most handwriting examination is done at powers of 10x to 50x (the subject is enlarged 10 to 50 times).
 When magnification is higher, the field of vision is so narrow that the object viewed loses relevance.
-In the example below, my signature is shown at 10x, 15x, 20x and 25x.
+In this example, my signature is shown at 10x, 15x, 20x and 25x.

 It is a good idea to start out with a low power when first examining a portion of a document and then to zoom in closer to the area you want to inspect.